ChrisBrooksbank/autoCardboard/README.md

 Developers can write logic which plays turns on any supported board game. ( Currently Pandemic and For Sale )

+API is provided which enables supported games to be played.

 Initial implentation of two games :
 * For Sale ( https://www.ultraboardgames.com/for-sale/game-rules.php )
 * and Pandemic (https://www.ultraboardgames.com/pandemic/game-rules.php).